dentarg/auth0-blog/_posts/2018-01-10-what-is-enterprise-mobile-management.markdown

 ![https://cdn.auth0.com/blog/emm/emm-platform.png](https://cdn.auth0.com/blog/emm/emm-platform.png)

-EMM is the comprehensive method of remotely managing devices, which is accomplished by incorporating MDM, MAM, MCM and MIM tools and strategies.
+EMM is the comprehensive method of remotely managing devices, which is accomplished by incorporating the aforementioned four tools and strategies.

 ### 1. What is Mobile Device Management?